peteroupc/peteroupc.github.io/uniformsum.md

 [^2]: Goyal, V. and Sigman, K., 2012.
 On simulating a class of Bernstein polynomials.
 ACM Transactions on Modeling and Computer Simulation (TOMACS), 22(2), pp.1-5.

 [^3]: S. Ray, P.S.V.
 Nataraj, "A Matrix Method for Efficient Computation of Bernstein Coefficients", _Reliable Computing_ 17(1), 2012.

-[^4]: Saad, F.A., Freer C.E., et al., "[**The Fast Loaded Dice Roller: A Near-Optimal Exact Sampler for Discrete Probability Distributions**](https://arxiv.org/abs/2003.03830v2)", arXiv:2003.03830v2 [stat.CO], also in AISTATS 2020: Proceedings of the 23rd International Conference on Artificial Intelligence and Statistics, Proceedings of Machine Learning Research 108, Palermo, Sicily, Italy, 2020.

 <a id=License></a>
 ## License